utxostack/rgbpp/contracts/btc-time-lock/README.md

 # BTCTimeLock Lock Script

 BTCTimeLock is a time lock used when an owner migrates RGB++ assets from Bitcoin to CKB.
-The assets must remain locked for at least five Bitcoin blocks to safeguard them against potential chain reorgs.
+The assets must remain locked for at least six Bitcoin blocks to safeguard them against potential chain reorgs.

 ## Operations

 ### Unlock

-The BTC timelock can be unlocked once `btc_txid`'s confirmations surpass `after` (at least five), the `outputs` must contain correspondent cells where each cell's type, data, and capacity are equal to the corresponding input BitcoinTimeLock cell.
+The BTC timelock can be unlocked once `btc_txid`'s confirmations surpass `after` (at least six), the `outputs` must contain correspondent cells where each cell's type, data, and capacity are equal to the corresponding input BitcoinTimeLock cell.
 The lock field must equal `lock_script`.

 ```yaml
 inputs: